nadialafreniere/nadialafreniere.github.io/sage_en.md

  * Worksheet 3 - [Linear Algebra](sage_ws/3-Linear_algebra.ipynb)
  * Worksheet 4 - [Guessing generating functions with Sage](sage_ws/Guessing_with_Sage.ipynb)

 More worksheets can be found on the French page, but they are in French.
 For the solutions to these worksheets, email me.

-Franco Saliola has [good introductory worksheets to SageMath](http://lacim.uqam.ca/~saliola/sage/tutorials/).
 For more challenges, I suggest you try the challenges from the [Euler Project](https://projecteuler.net/).

 ### Four colors with SageMath
 A nice picture realized with the use of SageMath, picturing the [Four Color Theorem](https://en.wikipedia.org/wiki/Four_color_theorem).
 Here's a challenge: Find the lake that is not the same color as the oceans.